Euler-like modelling of dense granular flows: application to a rotating drum: Application to simulated steady surface flows

-Let us first determine the value of the parameters $K$ and $\nu_*$ involved in the equation of state given by Eq. \ref{equabizarre}.
+Let us first determine the value of the parameters $K$ and $\nu_*$ involved in the equation of state given by equation (\ref{equabizarre}).
 This determination requires the pressure field $P_*$ in the reference frame, when ${\bf v}={\bf 0}$.
-From Eq. \ref{hydrostatic}, one gets $P_*(x,z)=-z\nu_*\cos\theta$ where $\theta$ is the slope of the free surface.
-Equation \ref{thermo} can then be rewritten as:
+From equation (\ref{hydrostatic}), one gets $P_*(x,z)=-z\nu_*\cos\theta$ where $\theta$ is the slope of the free surface.
+Equation (\ref{thermo}) can then be rewritten as: